businesskaniki/portfolio/README.md

 # Portfolio: setup and mobile version skeleton

-   > A program for setting up a skeleton  for website for a mobile version
+   > this is portfolio website  to advertise yourself on the internet

 ## Built With

 - html